Skip to Content

 • Budgeting info

-They’re asked to fill in a budget worksheet based off of their brief.
+They’re asked to fill in a budget worksheet based on their brief.
 Then, they’re thrown a few budgeting scenarios where they need to think on their feet (based on the budget info they filled out) about how to handle it.

 Things like: